Municipal Property Tax Levy Limit - Frequently Asked Questions

 What is the Property Growth Factor and how is it calculated?

 The Property Growth Factor reflects growth in a municipality's tax base.
 It is equal to the value of newly taxable property in the most recent year for which data is available, divided by the total assessed value of all property in the same year.
 "New property," or property assessed for the first time since the last April 1st, includes newly created lots, new buildings, building additions, and new personal property.
-To avoid the impact of reassessments, most towns divide the total value of new property by the most recent total value of all assessed property in the town.
-New property that is tax-exempt is included in the calculation.
-For example, if a new tax-exempt regional waste management facility is built, the assessed value of the new facility should be included as "new property."
+Dividing the total value of new property by the most recent total value of all assessed property in the town eliminates the impact of reassessments.
+New property that is tax-exempt under the Business Equipment Tax Exemption (BETE) program may also be included in the calculation when a municipality qualifies for a ‘enhanced reimbursement’ pursuant to Title 36, section 694, subsection 2, paragraph B. In such cases, the full value of BETE qualified property may be included in both the numerator and denominator when computing the Property Growth Factor.

 How should the Property Growth Factor be calculated if the most recent assessment is not available at the time the budget is being determined?